First, here's the generic stuff that sounds exactly like all the other teachers you'll find:

 Here are some ways that my philosophy plays out in my teaching:

 I'm not one of those teachers you'll hear claiming that my instrument is somehow the best.
 Every instrument has different qualities, and I just happen to know the details of guitar more than other instruments.
 I try to keep that in perspective.
 But while no instrument is the best, they aren't all equal.
 A trumpet built with one valve upside-down and hard to reach would be an objectively worse trumpet.
-I happen to feel that, for many purposes, the Chapman Stick is superior to the electric guitar, although that opinion must be highly qualified because they each have pros and cons.
+I happen to feel that the Chapman Stick is largely superior to the electric guitar, although they each have some pros and cons.
 Practically speaking, the novelty of the Chapman Stick, in contrast with the ubiquity of the guitar, may be more significant to the music experience (for better or worse) than any acoustic or physical factor.

 My approach as a teacher is as a knowledgeable and thoughtful guide through this complex world of styles, techniques, cultures, and musical potentials.
 I challenge students to achieve based on their individual goals, interests, and abilities.
 I let them be in charge of their creative directions; but I am willing to direct students and make decisions when needed.
 I express my opinions while trying not to impose them.